 Cardio or aerobic workouts can help you fortify your cardiovascular system.

-The aerobic exercise, particularly when prolonged, will enhance blood and nutrients flow in the whole body, including your back.
+The aerobic exercise, enormously when prolonged, will enhance blood and nutrients flow in the whole body, including your back.

-The transfer of nutrients and blood will reduce body stiffness and promote healing of worn our back tissues.
+The transfer of nutrients and blood will reduce body stiffness and promote healing of worn our back issues.

 Some of the aerobic exercises you can take include swimming, biking since they can increase your heart rate.

 Further, walking using ergonomic shoes also is good as it reduces the possibility of hurting your spine.

 Much like a standard bicycle, the elliptical trainer will cut the stress on the spine as you move the legs through the oval action continuously.